Larmor precession reexamined: Testable correction and its ramifications: conclusion and outlook

-Among other possible uses of the exact formula for Larmor precession in the context of recent significant experiments, here we may mention, for example, the neutron ineterferometric experiment\cite{yuji} testing single particle Bell's inequality \cite{basu}involving entanglement between the path and the spin degrees of freedom of a spin-1/2 particle.
-In such an experiment, the spin flipper that is placed in one of the two paths of the interferometer plays a crucial role for generating the path-spin entangled state, in the sense that the spin flipper is ideally required to flip all the neutrons passing through it, so that the flipped state and the unflipped spin state in the respective two paths are completely orthogonal.
+Among other possible uses of the exact formula for Larmor precession in the light of the recent significant experiments, here we may mention, for example, the neutron interferometric experiment \cite{yuji} testing single particle Bell's inequality \cite{basu} involving entanglement between the path and the spin degrees of freedom of a spin-1/2 particle.
+In such an experiment, the spin flipper that is placed in one of the two paths of the interferometer plays a crucial role in generating the path-spin entangled state, since the spin flipper is ideally required to flip spins of all the neutrons passing through it, so that the flipped state and the unflipped spin state in the respective two paths are completely orthogonal.
 In order to ensure this condition, the choice of the relevant parameters has to be carefully made on the basis of an appropriate formula for Larmor precession.
-Usually this is done by using the standard Larmor formula, as in the above mentioned experiment\cite{yuji}.
-It is in this context that the exact formula for Larmor precession obtained in this paper should be of particular significance.
-For example, in the analysis of the above experiment, one needs to study the quantitative impact on the amount of violation of single particle Bell's inequality arising from the rigorous treatment of Larmor precession given in this paper.
+Usually this is done by using the standard Larmor formula, as in the above mentioned experiment \cite{yuji}.
+It is in such context that the exact formula for Larmor precession obtained in this paper could also be useful.

-{\it Acknowledgements:} DH acknowledges support from the DST Project SR/S2/PU-16/2007.
+{\it Acknowledgements:} We are grateful to H. Rauch, A. Sudbery, V. Scarani, Y. Hasegawa, A. Matzkin and T. S. Mahesh for useful discussions based on an earlier version of this work.
+DH acknowledges support from the DST Project SR/S2/PU-16/2007.
 DH also thanks the Centre for Science, Kolkata for support.
+AKP acknowledges the support from JSPS Postdoc Fellowship for Foreign Researcher and Grant-in-Aid for JSPS fellows No. 24- 02320.